EU Seeks Agreement On Worlds First AI Law - UrduPoint

 Others have suggested that even if there is a political agreement, several meetings will still be needed to hammer out the law's technical details.

-And even if EU negotiators agree, the law would not come into force until 2026 at the earliest.
+And should EU negotiators reach agreement, the law would not come into force until 2026 at the earliest.

-The main sticking point is over how to regulate so-called foundation models -- designed to perform a variety of tasks -- with France, Germany and Italy calling to exclude them.
+The main sticking point is over how to regulate so-called foundation models -- designed to perform a variety of tasks -- with France, Germany and Italy calling to exclude them from the tougher parts of the law.

 "France, Italy and Germany don't want a regulation for these models," said German MEP Axel Voss, who is a member of the special parliamentary committee on AI.